 Education and Training:

 To become a computer engineer you usually have to study electronic, computer, computer systems or software engineering at university.
 To get into these courses you usually need to gain your SACE.
-Prerequisite subjects, or assumed knowledge, in one or more of English, chemistry, physics, physical sciences and mathematics are normally required.
+Prerequisite subjects, or assumed knowledge, in one or more of English, chemistry, physics and mathematics are normally required.
 A number of universities in Australia offer degrees in these areas.
 Universities have different prerequisites and some have flexible entry requirements or offer external study.
 Contact the universities you are interested in for more information as requirements may change.

-Membership of the Australian Computer Society is available to those who hold or are working towards suitable qualifications.
-There is a range of membership types available, allowing a progression through the various levels as a member's career develops.
+Membership of the Australian Computer Society is available to those who hold, or are working towards, suitable qualifications.
+There is a range of membership types available, allowing progression through the various levels as a member's career develops.
 Graduates may be eligible for membership of Engineers Australia.
-Visit their respective websites for more details.
+Visit their websites for more details.